- Compare

 Launch Date

-TON vs Arbitrum Decentralization New
+TON vs Arbitrum Decentralization

 Nakamoto Coefficient

-TON and Arbitrum have no data
+TON stake is $1.139B, while Arbitrum has no data

 Consensus Mechanism